Alan Howard Ward: Retirement

 Ward retired to the United Kingdom in 1986.
 During his retirement he worked as a Physics Associate Lecturer with the Open University and taught with the University of the Third Age (U3A).
 As part of a wider interest in climate change, he adapted, built, and used electric vehicles, and became chair of the Battery Vehicle Society.

 Physics texts adapted for Africa

 During their time in Ghana, Ward's wife E. H. Ward wrote a physics text covering the high school curriculum and adapted for an African audience.
 This used images and examples from Ghana to illustrate physical concepts, and appeared in a "Science for Tropical Secondary Schools" series.
 Alan Ward later collaborated with his wife to update the books to use S.I. units and update some of the contents.
 This updated version later appeared as a single volume.

 Personal life and death

-Ward met Elizabeth Honor Shedden (12 April 1926 - 18 September 2016), also a physicist, at the University of Birmingham, and they married in 1950.
+Ward met Elizabeth Honor Shedden (12 April 1926 – 18 September 2016), also a physicist, at the University of Birmingham, and they married in 1950.
 They were both active in the Birmingham University Evangelical Christian Union, and remained active church members throughout their lives.
-They had four children Kristina, Sheena, James, and Thomas.
+Alan Ward died on 2 December 2021 at Groveland Care Home in Yeovil, Somerset.
+They had four children Kristina, Sheena, James, and Thomas, whose memoir has a more detailed account of Ward's life and work.